junghyey/grinnell-elephant/written_reports/sprint_journal.md

 |Hyeyun | Demoing the prototype |

 3.  **Which user stories were activated?**
-- User case 1: New user
+- Use Case 1: First-Time User Onboarding
+- Use Case 2: Customizing the Wellness Checklist

 4. **Additional notes describing the session (e.g., observations of the test user's behavior)**
 - The tester was confused about what to do next, which suggest we need more clear and intuitive prototype sessions.